 - Will it be a pre-recorded or live interview?

 - Is anyone else being interviewed for the same story?
-If so, are they interviewed before or after you? (particularly relevant for TV and radio).
+If so, who are they and what's their viewpoint?
+Are they being interviewed before you or after you?
+Will it be set up like a debate?
+(Particularly relevant for TV and radio).

 You will also want to:

 - Give the interviewer your contact details – use a mobile if possible and make sure you have theirs.